 Someone from our Lotus team will contact you to discuss the programme in more detail and arrange an initial meeting with you to see if the programme is suitable for you.

 Each programme will consist of no more than 6 survivors of Childhood Sexual Abuse and each group will be single sex.
-We will be running specific week ends for other groups such as students, LGBT+ depending on the number of referrals received.
+We will be running specific week-ends for other groups such as students, LGBT+, depending on the number of referrals received.

 Not really.
 The 3 evenings you will be with us will be catered for in terms of arranged activities and are included in the programme.

 Yes.
-A post programme monthly group get together will be organised so you can keep in touch and reflect on where you are a month on from the programme and if you want to you can swap contact details upon completion of the Lotus programme.
+A post programme monthly group get together will be organised so you can keep in touch and reflect on where you are a month on from the programme and, if you want to, you can swap contact details upon completion of the Lotus programme.

-Using a range of well known techniques.
+You will be able to leave the session and go and talk with a counsellor who will help you calm down, using a range of well-known techniques.
 You can then decide to remain or leave the programme and we can arrange to take you home or have you collected if you prefer.

 Sadly, we can only offer every survivor one free programme but we will consider offering a refresher Lotus programme as a follow up to those groups that really gel and feel this would be useful.
-There would need to be a small cost to this refresher programme.
+There would need to be a small cost for this refresher programme.

 Call our Advice & Support Line on 01962 868 688 or 01962 864 433